Want to learn more about

 5 What is the schedule for ELP?

-All classes run 9am-11:45am.
+Morning classes run 9am-11:45am.
 In order to be supportive of families, we have a drop-off window of 8:30am-9am.
 Children are to brought into the classroom by their parent/care giver, anytime between 8:30 & 9am, without missing any classroom time.
 This time window allows children to have extra free-play time, and also alleviates stress on families to get to school at a very specific time.
 We want coming to school to be a positive experience, and your morning routine to be as easy as possible.
 Some free play will also be provided after the 9am start time, for those students who arrive at 9am.
-Students can be picked up at 11:45am, or can be enrolled in “Preschool+” which provides an extra 45 minutes of time at school (see below).
-During this time, students eat lunch (brought from home) and have some additional social time with friends.
-This is a supplemental program children must be enrolled in to attend.
-Enrollment in “Preschool+” can be changed at the semester break.
-All children, whether being picked up at 11:45am or 12:30pm will be brought to the front door of the church.
+Afternoon classes start t 12:30 PM and end at 3 PM.
+Students can be picked up at 11:45am, or 3 PM at the front doors of the church.
 Pick up is a drive thru process; you will be given a name plate for the car and teachers will be present to supervise students, as well as help them into the car.
 Please note, teachers cannot buckle your child into the car.
 ELP follows the Pickerington School District calendar for holidays and days off.

 6 What does a typical day at ELP look like?